 The star tells us how he studies the Bible daily, prays every morning and night, and sees his films as a form of preaching.

-|'My Career Is My Ministry'|
+|'My Work Is My Ministry'|